kod1ngclub/ccli/README.md

 # ccli

-📗 Framework for CLI app with C
+📗 Framework for ANSI CLI app with C

 ## Concept

 - As easy as possible
 - Explicit
-- Single thread
+- Fast
+- Zero memory footprint

 ## Getting started